-During the course your job at Harvard, you may wind up taking on additional work beyond your original job description.
+During the or before the pandemic, you may have taken on additional work beyond your original job description.
 If your workload or your level of responsibility has grown substantially, you may want to explore options for recognition, including extra compensation or a job reclassification.

 Maybe your job has evolved over time, or your supervisor has asked you to take on additional duties.
-Perhaps you are filling in for a colleague or supervisor who is out of the office or has left Harvard.
+Or perhaps you are filling in for a colleague or supervisor who has retired or left their job.
 Our contract describes a number of ways that a member can be compensated for extra work, depending on his/her situation.

 Extra compensation is defined as an unusual, nonrecurring, or extraordinary payment for Harvard work that falls beyond an employee’s regular job assignment.